Avoiding a High-Risk Pregnancy

 The symptoms of a high-risk pregnancy vary and depend on the underlying causes.

-Symptoms of a high-risk pregnancy can include:
+Symptoms of a high-risk pregnancy can include, but are not limited to:

 - Elevated blood pressure